Master limited partnership: Types of MLPs

 Under the rents from real property provision of the tax code, companies operating cemeteries qualify to become MLPs.
 Additionally, the first generation of MLPs was grandfathered into the structure in the 1980s when the incomes limits were strictly defined.
-While most have converted to other structures such as REITs or C corporations, a few, such as Cedar Fair, still exist.
+While most have converted to other structures such as REITs or C corporations, a few, such as Brookfield Infrastructure Partners, still exist.